Last Updated on 27/01/2022 by Steve Wanjie

 b) Use the Kenyan Jua Kali method of raising building funds

 This is the route many people in Kenya take if you are not aware.
-You raise house construction labour charge (or payment for mason and manual labourers.)
+You raise house construction labor charge (or payment for mason and manual laborers.)

-You pay for labour out of your pocket.
+You pay for labor out of your pocket.
 Then make agreements with hardware shop owners to supply building materials on credit.

 Most will agree on a two-year deal.
 Use the title deed of the plot as loan security.
 You get the building materials.
 Make sure to have a written and duly signed building materials supply agreement.

 And that is the Jua Kali route towards building a home!

 The second way to raise funds to build your home is to get a home loan from the bank.
 You pay a 20% downpayment for the total cost of building and get the funding.
 That is if you qualify for a mortgage.